 Most undergraduate students do not attend academic conferences.
 So most undergraduate students do not get to experience the value of poster sessions.
 So if we want our students to benefit from poster sessions, then we might just have to put those poster sessions in our classroom.
 And here’s a few reasons to convince you that you should:

-- Your students do your job for you.
+- Students do instructor’s job.
 After all, there will be multiple classes dedicated solely to poster sessions.
-These are classes for which you do not need to prepare a lecture, activity, etc. Further, the students are presenting about the course materials, so the poster sessions are also review sessions.
-So classroom poster sessions buy you a few classes of learning and review in exchange for a bit of grading.
+These are classes for which instructors do not need to prepare a lecture, activity, etc. Further, the students are presenting about the course materials, so the poster sessions are also review sessions.
+So classroom poster sessions buy instructors a few classes of learning and review in exchange for a bit of grading.

 - Students learn how to quickly pitch their ideas to peers and supervisors.
 Being able to quickly make a claim and argue for it is crucial in many, many settings.
 So it is important that students get an opportunity to do this (and evaluate their peers while they do it) before they graduate.
 Poster sessions are a great way to ensure that this happens.